bxparks/AceRoutine/README.md

 Some limitations are:
 * A `Coroutine` cannot return any values.
-* A `Coroutine` is stackless cannot preserve local stack varaibles across multiple calls.
+* A `Coroutine` is stackless and therefore cannot preserve local stack variables across multiple calls.
 Often the class member variables or function static variables are reasonable substitutes.
 * Coroutines are currently designed to be statically allocated, not dynamically